epinio/epinio/docs/howtos/swagger.md

 ```
 docker run -p 8080:8080 -e SWAGGER_JSON_URL=https://epinio.<EPINIO_SYSTEM_DOMAIN>/api/swagger.json swaggerapi/swagger-ui
 ```
-but remember that since you are running the documentatio locally then you would need to enable CORS on your deployment.
+but remember that since you are running the documentation locally then you would need to enable CORS on your deployment.
 You can do it specifying the `server.accessControlAllowOrigin: "*"` value in the Helm values.

 ### Locally